Reserve Study Explained

 Past Special Assessments

-When the current Board took over, we began filling the Reserve Funds in full immediately even though the law did not go into effect for another two years.
-That has put our community in very good financial shape for the future.
+When the current Board took over in 2022, we voted to and began filling the Reserve Funds in full immediately even though the law did not go into effect for another two years.
+That put our community in very good financial shape for the future.

 We had two such Special Assessments before this current board took over in 2022.
-One in 2020 for $400k (building painting and resurface parking lots) and another in 2022 for $880k (roofing project).
-For more about how this was allowed to occur feel free to look over the Timeline from around 2020 to 2022 at this Timeline page.
+One in 2019 for $400k (building painting and resurface parking lots) and another in 2021 for $880k (roofing project).
+For more about how this was allowed to occur feel free to look over the detailed page about these Two Special Assessments and see the Timeline page for around 2019 to 2021 .

 It is our COA Board’s goal to never have another “surprise” special assessment ever again.